JusKillmeQik/PoE-Leveling-Guide/README.md

 Based on the zone you're in, notes and diagrams from this document will be shown in an overlay to make it so you don't have to leave Path of Exile while leveling: https://docs.google.com/document/d/1sExA-AnTbroJ-HN2neZiij5G4X9u2ENlC7m_zf1tqP8/edit

+>NOTE: Some of these zones are outdated, there is a separate effort to update them, but if you get lost just explore.

 Be sure to familiarize yourself with the above document before using this tool.

 Based on the act you're in, your own notes on gems, quests and socket colors can be shown in the notes section.
 Edit the data.json file to display whatever notes you need for leveling your character.
 Some placeholder notes are there for an example.